Less Than Kin

 Less Than Kin is a lost 1918 American silent comedy film directed by Donald Crisp and written by Marion Fairfax and Alice Duer Miller.
 The film stars Wallace Reid, Ann Little, Raymond Hatton, Noah Beery, Sr., James Neill and Charles Ogle.
 The film was released on July 21, 1918, by Paramount Pictures.

 Plot

-As described in a film magazine, Lewis Vickers (Reid), a young American languishing in South America because he is "wanted" for a crime which was the result of an accident, comes across another American Hobart Lee (Reid) who greatly resembles him.
+As described in a film magazine, Lewis Vickers, a young American languishing in South America because he is "wanted" for a crime which was the result of an accident, comes across another American Hobart Lee who greatly resembles him.
 That man dies and Vickers, to get back to the United States, decides to impersonate him.
 He is taken to the family group upon his arrival in New York City and soon finds himself possessed of the encumbrances and debts left by the former youth, which include a wife and three children.
 He is left a fortune, but discloses his identity and flees to Canada.
 En route he marries the ward of his benefactor, who had helped him escape and had hid in his automobile.
 Eventually he is cleared of all guilt and has a happy ending.